 Rick Smith: Do what you love, with people you love, to honor someone you love

-Rick Smith lost his wife to younger-onset Alzheimer’s and has served as our planning committee chair for the past three years.
-His family has held several team activities: an Internet music jam session, a tennis tournament, a golf event and a company event.
-Rick’s suggestion is to “do something that you really enjoy and have fun with it.
+Rick Smith lost his wife to younger-onset Alzheimer’s and served as our planning committee chair for three years.
+His family held several team activities: an Internet music jam session, a tennis tournament, a golf event and a company event.
+Rick’s suggestion was to “do something that you really enjoy and have fun with it.
 It can happen on the Internet, in the privacy of your home, at a sports facility or other location.”

 Ben Huppertz: Add purpose and passion to your hobby

-Ben Huppertz recently moved to the Bay Area, and was looking for a way to support a worthy nonprofit and meet people in the community.
+Ben Huppertz had recently moved to the Bay Area, and was looking for a way to support a worthy nonprofit and meet people in the community.
 Ben’s grandmother has dementia and he was impressed with the impact that the Alzheimer’s Association is having on research funding.
-In 2017 he joined the planning committee, and this coming year will serve as the chair.
+In 2017 he joined the planning committee, and served as the chair in 2018.
 Ben suggests that The Longest Day gives you the opportunity to “take your hobby to the next level.”
 For example, if you like to play a particular game or sport, get some friends together and have a tournament on The Longest Day.

 Loretta Sholler: Join in with friends and family from around the globe

-This year Loretta will co-chair The Longest Day planning committee.
-She is focusing on participation by her employer and other tech companies.
+In 2018 Loretta co-chaired The Longest Day planning committee.
+She focused on increasing participation by her employer and other tech companies.
 Since June is also Alzheimer’s and Brain Awareness Month, Loretta suggests people choose an activity that focuses on brain health, such as physical activity, a healthy meal, or something that keeps your brain active.

 It doesn’t have to be one event or be held on June 21st

 For some teams, having multiple smaller events throughout the year may be a better option.
-That’s what Loretta’s company team is planning for 2018.
+That’s what Loretta’s company team did.
 Rick mentioned that “while we honor the event on The Longest Day, you can do things long before or long after June 21st.”